 Duchess in Three Parts

-The duchesse brisée can also be a three-part piece – essentially two chairs with an ottoman in the middle; one chair is usually smaller than the other, as in this Louis XV-style fruitwood ensemble.
+Even more popular than the original duchesse was a variation called the duchesse brisée, which translated means "broken duchess."
+It consisted of two parts: the chair and an elongated separate and often attachable footstool.
+The duchesse brisée can also be referred to as a three-part piece with two chairs with an ottoman in the middle.
+One chair is usually smaller than the other.
 It was known as a “duchess” in England, where it was highly popular, figuring in the designs of Thomas Sheraton.Continue to 5 of 9 below.

 05 of 09

-Towards the end of the 18th century, furniture styles underwent a sea change.
-Reflecting the Neoclassical taste, the récamier – a lighter daybed with scrolling back and footrest – harkened back to ancient Greek and Roman pieces.
+Towards the end of the 18th century, furniture styles underwent a sea of changes.
+The récamier, a lighter daybed with a scrolling back and footrest, harkening back to ancient Greek and Roman pieces.
+It appeared and became popular because its Greek- and Roman-inspired details reflected the Neoclassical taste.

-The first styles had no back, but later versions incorporated a half-back of sorts.
+The first styles of the récamier were backless.
+Later versions incorporated a type of half-back.
 Small neck-roll style pillows, as shown with this American example, provided additional cushioned comfort.

 06 of 09

-With a sloping back that runs along the length of the piece, connecting the high headrest and footrest, the méridienne further blurs the line between the daybed and the sofa (though it’s not as comfortable for the person on the short end).
-Developed in the early 1800s, it gradually became more substantial-looking as the century progressed.
+The méridienne has a sloping back that runs along the length of the piece, connecting the high headrest and footrest.
+The design blurs the line between the design of the daybed and sofa.
+Developed during the early 1800s and as the century progressed, it gradually began to look more elegant with finely carved wood legs and platforms.

 07 of 09

-In the mid-19th century, a particularly curvy type of méridienne was popularly known as a fainting couch – so called because the heavily-corseted ladies of the period might collapse upon it to catch their breath.
-These daybeds were often oversized and wide enough for two – suggesting that a lady might swoon onto one for something more restorative than a nap.
-This late Classical Revival example, circa 1835-1845, is attributed to Duncan Phyfe and Son.
+During the mid-19th century, the fainting couch became popular.
+The couch was a curvier type of méridienne that evolved because the heavily and tightly corseted ladies of the period would collapse onto it to catch their breath.
+These oversized daybeds were wide enough for two, suggesting that a lady might swoon onto one with a partner.
+This late Classical Revival example, circa 1835 to 1845, is attributed to Duncan Phyfe and Son.

 08 of 09

-As the 19th century progressed, new coil-spring technology made daybeds ever more plush and comfortable.
-Like other pieces of furniture, they reflected the Victorian taste for the oversized, the ornate, and the exotic.
+As the 19th century progressed, new coil-spring technology (to absorb shock in upholstered seating) made daybeds ever more plush and comfortable.
+Like other pieces of furniture, they reflected the Victorian taste for oversized, ornate, and unusual design.

-“Turkish-style” pieces became the rage in the second half of the century, modeled vaguely on Middle Eastern couches with skirts, tufted upholstery and tassels, as in this combination Turkish couch/méridienne, ca. 1870.Continue to 9 of 9 below.
+“Turkish-style” pieces became the rage in the second half of the century, modeled vaguely on couches popular abroad that had skirts, tufted upholstery, and tassels, as shown in this combination Turkish couch/méridienne, circa 1870.Continue to 9 of 9 below.

 09 of 09